heathhenley/heathhenley.github.io/content/posts/do-we-need-more-openai-wrappers.md

 ### I don't get it
 I just don't see what is going on with [YC](https://www.ycombinator.com/companies?batch=Summer%202025&batch=Spring%202025&batch=Winter%202025&batch=Fall%202024&batch=Summer%202024&batch=Winter%202024&batch=Summer%202023&query=ai) and all the VCs funding OpenAI wrapper after OpenAI wrapper.
 If you see what my blind spot might be, I'd love to hear about it.
-To me, it looks like the .com bubble all over again, expect it's not super charged by low interest rates / cheap money.
+To me, it looks like the .com bubble all over again, except it's not super charged by low interest rates / cheap money.

 ### LLMs are super valuable